 in the same process:

 Copy your token link from your Private listings page in Marketplace.

-Click Settings at the bottom of the page.
+On the Manage apps page, select Settings at the bottom of the page.

 Check the box to Enable private listings.